-In our first experimental intervention, we consider Nation A's implicit hypothesis that its endorsement will have a positive effect on respondent buy-in.
-Nation A is a parliamentary democracy with a legislative and judicial branch.
-Its elected legislature voted unanimously to approve the terms of Bank [X]'s entry.
-The legislature also unanimously approved the following for inclusion in the survey: "We would like you to know that the [Nation A] Tribal Legislature supports the opening of a bank on the [Nation A] Reservation."
-The literature suggests that unanimity on the part of elites providing a cue meaningfully increases its effectiveness.
-In contrast, the divergent effects of political polarization on public opinion is well-established, whether over domestic or international issues (Aldrich et al., 2006; Druckman, Peterson and Slothuus, 2013; Guisinger and Saunders, 2017; Saunders, 2022).
+the [Nation A] Reservation."
+The literature suggests that unanimity on the part of elites providing a cue meaningfully increases its effectiveness.22 In contrast, the divergent effects of political polarization on public opinion is well-established, whether over domestic or international issues (Aldrich et al., 2006; Druckman, Peterson and Slothuus, 2013; Guisinger and Saunders, 2017; Saunders, 2022).

-The legislators' approval of this intervention suggests that they see it as coming from a credible messenger, with sufficient trustworthiness and/or expertise that the cue will have its intended positive effects.
-Two possible counteracting theories are worth considering.
+The legislators' approval of this intervention suggests that they see it as coming from a credible messenger, with both sufficient trustworthiness and expertise that the cue will have its intended positive effects.
+Two possible counteracting factors are worth considering.
 First, the Nation A intervention cues the respondent that the legislature endorses the opening of a bank in general, and not Bank [X] in particular.
-In light of scholarship on business-government relations, especially in a cross-border context, it is understandable that the legislature does not explicitly "hitch its wagon" to Bank [X] and thereby risk political backlash should the venture fail to provide desired benefits (Walter, 2021).
-In this sense, the non-specificity is by design aimed at preserving credibility.
-The intervention invokes the legislature's credibility with regard to its economic development strategy in principle, and not in practice.
-Even for respondents predisposed to respond to the intervention,
+In light of scholarship on business-government relations, especially in an FDI context, it is understandable that the legislature does not explicitly "hitch its wagon" to Bank [X] and thereby risk political backlash should the venture fail to provide desired benefits (Pandya, 2016; Walter, 2021).23 In this sense, the non-specificity is by design aimed at preserving credibility.
+The endorsement invokes the legislature's expertise and trustworthiness with regard to its economic development strategy in principle, and not in practice.
+Even for respondents predisposed to respond to the intervention, the onus is on them to interpret that the legislature intends to increase buy-in to Bank [X] in particular.